rudderlabs/rudder-sdk-ios/README.md

 [![Version](https://img.shields.io/cocoapods/v/Rudder.svg?style=flat)](https://cocoapods.org/pods/Rudder)

-# What is RudderStack?

-[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## RudderStack iOS SDK
+# RudderStack iOS SDK

-The RudderStack iOS SDK allows you to integrate RudderStack to your iOS application in order to track event data from your app.
-After integrating this SDK, you will also be able to send this data to your preferred analytics destination/s such as Google Analytics, Amplitude, and more, via RudderStack.
+RudderStack's iOS SDK lets you track event data from your iOS applications.
+After integrating the SDK, you will be able to send the event data to your preferred destination/s such as Google Analytics, Amplitude, and more.

-## Installation
+For detailed documentation on the iOS SDK, click [**here**](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-ios-sdk).

+## Installing the iOS SDK

-RudderStack is available through [CocoaPods](https://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage).
+The iOS SDK is available through [**CocoaPods**](https://cocoapods.org) and [**Carthage**](https://github.com/Carthage/Carthage).

 ### CocoaPods

-To install it, simply add the following line to your Podfile:
+To install the SDK, simply add the following line to your Podfile:

 ```xcode
 pod 'Rudder', '1.0.22'
 ```

 ### Carthage

-And for Carthage support add the following line to your `Cartfile`
+For Carthage support, add the following line to your `Cartfile`:

 ```xcode
 github "rudderlabs/rudder-sdk-ios" "v1.0.22"
 ```

-Remember to include the following code in all `.m` and `.h` files where you want to refer to or use Rudder SDK classes
+> Remember to include the following code in all `.m` and `.h` files where you want to refer to or use the RudderStack SDK classes, as shown:

 ```xcode
 #import <Rudder/Rudder.h>
 ```

-## Initialize Client
+## Initializing the RudderStack client

-To the initialize `RSClient`, put the following code in your `AppDelegate.m` file under the method `didFinishLaunchingWithOptions`:
+To the initialize `RSClient`, place the following code in your `AppDelegate.m` file under the method `didFinishLaunchingWithOptions`:

 ```xcode
 RSConfigBuilder *builder = [[RSConfigBuilder alloc] init];